 - Project Location

-- Project Applicant information, including name, type of organization, address, contact information, including website address, Name of Project Director, Title of the Project Director, DUNS Number and SAM registration status (see Call for Proposals for more details on how to obtain these)
+- Project Applicant information, including name, type of organization, address, contact information, including website address, Name of Project Director, Title of the Project Director, DUNS Number and SAM registration status (see below sections on how to obtain these)

 - Law/s protecting the site

 - Special designations (national monument, World Heritage Site,…etc)

 - State of accessibility (is it accessible to the public?
 What are costs of admission, if any…etc)